Truth Wins Out

-Truth Wins Out (TWO) is an organization formed by Wayne Besen to fight what it considers "anti-gay religious extremism", especially the ex-gay movement.
+Truth Wins Out (TWO) is an organization formed by Wayne Besen to fight what he considers "anti-gay religious extremism", especially the ex-gay movement.

 History

 Besen formed Truth Wins Out on June 7, 2006, as a response to the belief that a person's homosexual orientation can change.
 In particular, TWO is critical of organizations and religious ministries which treat homosexuality as a diseased behavior pattern which can be "cured".
 Besen later launched the related RespectMyResearch project to document what he views as distortions of science by the ex-gay movement, especially Focus on the Family.

 In 2018, Truth Wins Out started a petition urging Apple to remove an app from the App Store which allegedly portrayed homosexuality as an "addiction" and "sickness".
 Apple removed the app by Living Hope Ministries in December.
 Amazon later removed the app from their platform, while Google allowed the app to remain on the Google Play store.

 As of 2019, TWO's seat has been relocated in Philadelphia.

 TWO conducts interviews with experts regarding the etiology of sexual orientation.
 Featured guests include J. Michael Bailey, Ray Blanchard, Milton Diamond, Dean Hamer, Lisa M. Diamond, Ken Zucker, Erick Jannsen, Eric Vilain, Simon LeVay, and Marc Breedlove.